-After you have done your best to flesh out all the design requirements, laid out all the user interface screens, and had the clients or potential customers look at your design and give you feedback, you can begin coding.
-Once coding begins, design requirements and user interface screens can change, but the changes are typically minor and are easily accommodated by the development process.
+After you have done your best to flush out all the design requirements, laid out all the user interface screens, and had the clients or potential customers look at your design and give you feedback, coding can begin.
+Once coding begins, design requirements and user interface screens can change, but the changes are typically minor and easily accommodated by the development process.
 See Figures 1-1 and 1-2.

 Figure 1-1.
-This is a UI mock-up of the Log In screen for an iPhone mobile rental report app before development begins.
-This UI design mock-up was completed using InVision
+This is a UI mock-up of the account balance screen for an iPhone mobile banking app before development begins.
+This UI design mock-up was completed using OmniGraffle

 Figure 1-2.
-This is the completed iPhone rental report app.
-This app is called WalkAround
+This is a completed iPhone mobile banking application as it appeared on the iTunes App Store.
+This app is called Woodforest Mobile Banking

-Figure 1-1 shows a mock-up of a rental report app screen prior to development.
+Figure 1-1 shows a mock-up of a mobile banking app screen prior to development.
 Developing mock-up screens along with design requirements forces developers to think through many of the application's usability issues before coding begins.
-This enables the application development time to be shortened and makes for a better user experience and better reviews on the App Store.
-Figure 1-2 shows how the view for the rental report app appears when completed.
-Notice how mock-up tools enable you to model the app to the real thing.
+This enables the application development time to be shortened and makes for a better user experience and better reviews on the iTunes App Store.
+Figure 1-2 shows how the view for the mobile banking app appears when completed.